 Financial Planning, Consultant, or CFO

-If you have a knack for business, you might enjoy working in financial planning or consultancy and helping businesses grow.
+If you have a knack for business administration, you might enjoy working in financial management, planning, or consultancy and helping businesses grow.
 At a higher level, you can drive a business to success through managerial accounting or a CFO position.

-You can work for the government at the local, state or federal level, including positions with the IRS or FBI.
+You can work for the government at the local, state, or federal level, including internal auditor positions with the IRS or FBI.